terrynoya/LiteCSV/README.md

 so it is possible to parse a none csv style data file such like line seperator is "\r"，and column seperator is "\t"。

-CSVFile whill decode the file data as CSVLine structure，a CSVLine is represent a single line data
+CSVFile will decode the file data as CSVLine structure，a CSVLine is represent a single line data

 ## 2.Searialize